foxhound87/mobx-react-form/docs/FormEvents.md

 The `onSuccess` and `onError` mehtods takes the `form` object in input.
 So you can perform more actions after the validation occurs.

+All Event Handlers methods take the `Proxy` object and can be easly included in yours components:

 ```javascript
 ...